allegro/blog/_posts/2021-11-08-oauth-rate-limiting.md

 ![Ratelimit Allowed Rate](/img/articles/2021-06-11-oauth-rate-limiting/ratelimit-allowed-rate.png)

 This one on the other hand depicts the allowed rate.
 The limit line is helpful to see if any client is getting closer to it and will be blocked soon.
-It's worth mentioning that the default rate limit policy isn't sufficient for all of the clients.
+It’s worth mentioning that the default rate limit policy isn’t sufficient for all of the clients.
 Some of them require special treatment and for them we can configure different thresholds, which is why a few of them go beyond the actual default limit (the red line).

 ## Conclusion